keboola/developers-docs/cli/structure/index.md

 ## Branches

 The tool works with [dev branches](/components/branches/) by default.
-You can choose the branches from the project you want to work with locally in the [init](/cli/commands/sync/init/) command.
-You can ignore the dev branches concept and work with the main branch only, of course.
-But note that all its configurations will be stored in the directory `main`.
+You can specify which branches from the project you want to work with locally during the [init](/cli/commands/sync/init/) command.
+Alternatively, you can ignore the dev branches concept and work exclusively with the main branch.
+However, note that all configurations will then be stored in the `main` directory.

-The directory of the main branch is called simply `main` and does not contain the branch ID.
-This way, it is easily distinguishable from the other branches.
+The main branch directory is simply named `main` and does not include the branch ID.
+This makes it easily distinguishable from the other branches.

+Each branch directory contains:

-The directory contains `description.md` where you can write the description formatted in [Markdown](https://www.markdownguide.org/) and `meta.json` containing the name of the branch and flag if it is the default or not.
+- `description.md`: Use this file to write a branch description formatted in [Markdown](https://www.markdownguide.org/).
+- `meta.json`: Contains the name of the branch and a flag indicating whether it is the default branch.

 Example of `meta.json`:
 ```json